MeltemKocak/flutter24_bootcamp/README.md

 <details>
   <summary><h2>Target Audience</h2></summary>

-App X appeals to a wide range of users and offers features for people from different age groups and professions.
+Planova application appeals to a wide range of users and offers features for people from different age groups and professions.

 - **Students:**
   * **Academic Success:** Students who want to organize their study plans and academic goals.